open-power-ref-design-toolkit/opsmgr/recipes/osa-newton/README.rst

 Recipe: OSA-Newton
 ========================

-Use this recipe to generate an OpsMgr profile to install it on top of OpenStack-Ansible.
+Use this recipe to generate an OpsMgr profile to install on top of OpenStack-Ansible.
 Example::

    > ./run.sh